SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 not use the Special Ability himself; he may only allow others to use it.
-The value of this Limitation depends on how many groups of “others” he can use it on: For two points and one rank, the character may affect sentient living, nonsentient living, and nonliving targets.
+The value of this Limitation depends on how many groups of "others" he can use it on: For two points and one rank, the character may affect sentient living, nonsentient living, and nonliving targets.
 For three points and